GEMeX: A Large-Scale, Groundable, and Explainable Medical VQA Benchmark for Chest X-ray Diagnosis: Construction of

 \subsection{Groundable and Explainable VQA Generation}

-Although there are many Med-VQA datasets~\cite{hu2023expert, bae2024ehrxqa} available, some even generated using MIMIC-CXR or Chest ImaGenome, they all have two weaknesses that diminish their practicality: (1) these datasets often lack strong explainability.
-When patients ask medical questions, the system may provide only simple textual explanations but without offering visually relevant guidance.
-This limitation can hinder the user's understanding of the medical information presented; (2) the types of questions included in these datasets are limited, typically restricted to open-ended or closed-ended formats, with no inclusion of choice-based questions.
-This significantly restricts the flexibility and comprehensiveness of the datasets in addressing a broader spectrum of user inquiries.
+Although there are many Med-VQA datasets~\cite{hu2023expert, bae2024ehrxqa} available, some even generated using MIMIC-CXR or Chest ImaGenome, they all have two weaknesses that diminish their practicality: (1) lacking strong explainability, especially the visual guidance, that hinders the user's understanding; (2) a restricted range of question types, typically confined to open-ended or closed-ended formats with no inclusion of choice-based questions, reducing the flexibility and comprehensiveness.
 In general, these issues highlight the necessity for more versatile and explainable Med-VQA datasets to enhance their utility in clinical settings.